geostyler/geostyler/src/Component/Symbolizer/Field/RadiusField/RadiusField.example.md

-This demonstrates the use of RadiusField.
+This demonstrates the use of `RadiusField`.

 ```jsx
 const React = require('react');